 All parole hearings are scheduled to be conducted by videoconference unless the board determines that an in-person hearing is necessary for the hearing panel to establish effective communication with the inmate.
-A videoconference hearing (“VC hearing”) is a hearing where the inmate communicates with the hearing panel by videoconference.
-An in-person hearing (“IP hearing”) is a hearing where the inmate communicates with the hearing panel while physically present with the hearing panel, typically at an institution.
+A videoconference hearing (“VC hearing”) is a hearing where the incarcerated person communicates with the hearing panel by videoconference.
+An in-person hearing (“IP hearing”) is a hearing where the person communicates with the hearing panel while physically present with the hearing panel, typically at an institution.

-At all hearings, regardless of whether the hearing is a VC or IP hearing, the inmate’s attorney and interpreter, if needed, must be physically present with the inmate during the hearing unless an exception applies under California Code of Regulations, title 15, section 2057.
+At all hearings, regardless of whether the hearing is a VC or IP hearing, the person’s attorney and interpreter, if needed, must be physically present with the offender during the hearing unless an exception applies under California Code of Regulations, title 15, section 2057.